 Instruction to Editor: Please modify the following paragraph of the subclause:

-Except for S1G STAs, Tthe CS mechanism combines the NAV state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
-For S1G STAs, the CS mechanism combines the NAV state, RID and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
-The NAV may be thought of as a counter, which counts down to 0 at a uniform rate.
-When the counter is 0, the virtual CS indication is that the medium is idle; when nonzero, the indication is busy.
+For non-S1G STAs, Tthe CS mechanism combines the NAV state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
+For S1G STAs, the CS mechanism combines the NAV state, RID state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
+The NAV and RID may be thought of as counters, which count down to 0 at a uniform rate.
+For non-S1G STAs, when the NAV counter is 0, the virtual CS indication is that the medium is idle; when nonzero, the indication is busy.
+For S1G STAs, when both NAV and RID counters are 0, the virtual CS indication is that the medium is idle; when any of them is nonzero the indication is busy.
 The medium shall be determined to be busy when the STA is transmitting.